 The categories and Invasive Plant Profile are regularly reviewed and changed as new information and observations indicate a need to add a plant to any of the five categories, or to move a species up or down the categories.
-In addition, the BC Provincial Prohibited Weeds list can be found in Appendix 6 for additional invasive plant species of concern.
+In addition, the BC Provincial Prohibited Weeds list can be found in Appendix 6, including a link to the document, for additional invasive plant species of concern.